 6 DIY Cardinal Birdhouse Plans You Can Build Today (with Pictures)

-Building birdhouses is perhaps one of the easiest and more practical things you can do with minimal woodworking skills.
+Building birdhouses is perhaps one of the easiest and most practical projects you can complete with minimal woodworking skills.
 Even children can build birdhouses if you keep the design simple enough.
-Plus, there are high chances that it will actually get used!
+Plus, there is are high chance that it will get used!

-Of course, there are tons of different birdhouse plans available on the internet.
-From straightforward designs made for kids to multi-level bird condominiums, you can learn how to build a cardinal birdhouse in just about every style and size.
+Of course, several birdhouse plans are available on the internet.
+From straightforward designs for kids to multi-level bird condominiums, you can learn how to build a cardinal birdhouse in almost every style and size.

 In this article, we’ll look at some of the best birdhouse designs on the market.
-Some of these are relatively simple, while others are a bit more complicated.
-There is something for about every skill level on this list.
+Some are relatively simple, while others are a bit more complicated.
+There is something for every skill level on this list.

 Cardinals and Birdhouses: It’s a Complicated Relationship

-Unlike most birds, cardinals don’t actually use birdhouses that often.
+Unlike most birds, cardinals don’t use birdhouses very often.
 They prefer dense cover, which birdhouses often don’t provide.
 They favor nests in densely-packed trees on branches instead of in tree holes.
-For this reason, getting them to use a birdhouse can actually be rather complicated and difficult.
+For this reason, getting them to use a birdhouse can be complicated.

-Furthermore, they are larger birds, so the hole in any birdhouse you build for them will need to be rather large.
+Furthermore, they are larger birds, so the hole in any birdhouse you build for them must be rather large.
 Your average birdhouse plan simply isn’t going to work, as the hole will be too small for cardinals.

-Despite all this, there are some birdhouses that cardinals will use.
-Those with extra-large holes may attract cardinals, as they aren’t as “closed in” as other options.
-However, birdhouses with small holes will likely attract other, smaller birds instead, like wrens.
+However, there are some birdhouses that cardinals will use.
+Those with extra-large holes can attract cardinals since they aren’t as “closed in” as other designs.
+Birdhouses with small holes will likely attract other, smaller birds instead, like wrens.

 Cardinals do not use the same nesting spot twice.
 So, once a birdhouse has been used, it likely won’t be used again.
-An easy way to get around this is to move the birdhouse to a different location, which will often be different enough for the cardinal.
+An easy way to get around this is to move the birdhouse to a different location, which is often different enough for the cardinal.

 You can also do other actions to attract cardinals to your yard.
-Typically, they aren’t at a significant need for nesting sites, so a birdhouse isn’t enough to attract them.
-You’ll need to provide the correct food in your birdfeeder and a slightly deeper birdbath.
+Typically, they have several options for nesting sites, so a birdhouse isn’t enough to attract them.
+You must provide the correct food in your birdfeeder and a slightly deeper birdbath.

-Even with all these steps, a cardinal might decide to build its nest on top of the birdhouse – not actually in it.
+Even with all these steps, a cardinal might build its nest on top of the birdhouse, not actually in it.
 This is a surprisingly common development, so don’t be surprised if they see your birdhouse more as a solid platform than an actual shelter.

 The 6 DIY Cardinal Birdhouse Plans